team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 5. If the color difference is within the threshold, it makes the pixel transparent.
 6. Saves the processed image to the output path.

-This function is useful for removing specific background colors from images, creating transparency where the background color matches the target color within the specified threshold.
+This function is useful for removing specific background colors from images, effectively creating transparency where the target color was present.

 ### Third Party Libaries